majn/telegram-purple/HACKING.md

 #### Translations

-Make sure that the string freeze has already happened.
+Ideally, do a string freeze beforehand; however, this has proven to be too impractical for this project.

 Go to the [translation site](https://www.transifex.com/telegram-purple-developers/telegram-purple/content/), and close the current resource for new translations.
 Rename and re-prioritize it appropriately.